Gay and Lesbian Issues

 Each of us has a biological sex (we have a male or female body), a gender identity (we feel like a male or female), and a sexual orientation (we are attracted to males or females).
 Homosexuality refers to a person's sexual orientation; homosexual teen-agers have strong romantic or sexual feelings for a person of the same sex.
 Heterosexual teen-agers are attracted to people of the opposite sex, and bisexual teens are attracted to people of both sexes.

 The word "gay" is used to describe both men and women who are homosexual, with the word "lesbian" specifically referring to a homosexual woman.
-It is estimated that 10 percent of the population in the United States and throughout the world is lesbian or gay.
+It is estimated that 3.5 percent of the population in the United States is lesbian or gay.

 Although scientists don't know why some people are homosexual and others are not, most believe that homosexuality is a normal variation of sexual orientation.
 It may be genetic, result from natural substances (hormones) in the body, be influenced by the environment before or after birth, or, most likely, several of these things working in combination.
 Homosexual teens are found in all types of families.
 Homosexuality is not caused by "bad parenting."
 If your teen is gay, it is not because of anything you or anyone else did.